 Our risk-based approach to project planning, development and optimisation enables operators to assess, mitigate and monitor inherent risk in their shale gas operations.
 Our robust procedures for qualifying new technology evaluate new equipment and materials destined for drilling and hydraulic fracturing operations.

 Our independent verification and technical assurance services further enable shale operators to demonstrate that they are able to manage contentious issues in an accurate, balanced, transparent and traceable way, while maximising extraction potential.

 In addition, DNV GL’s expertise in the effects of variations in gas composition for end-use equipment enables unconventional gas producers to ensure the commercial value of their gas; for example, by helping to specify the gas compositions suitable for their ultimate customers, the end users.

 Setting industry best practice for shale

-In partnership with our customers, DNV GL has developed the world’s most comprehensive recommended practice for managing risk in shale gas developments and operations (DNV-RP-U301), as well as procedures to qualify new technology (DNV-RP-A203).
+In partnership with our customers, DNV GL has developed the world’s most comprehensive recommended practice for managing risk in shale gas developments and operations (DNVGL-RP-U301), as well as procedures to qualify new technology (DNVGL-RP-A203).